 When supervisors have recognized an issue of supervisory concern regarding a Financial Instruments Business Operator's measures to prevent violation of law by an entrusted financial instruments intermediary service provider, through daily supervisory administration or the reporting of problematic conduct, they shall identify and keep track of the status of voluntary improvement made by the business operator by holding in-depth hearings and, when necessary, requiring the submission of reports based on Article 56-2 (1) of the FIEA.
 When the Financial Instruments Business Operator is deemed to have a serious problem from the viewpoint of protecting public interests and investors, the supervisors shall take actions such as issuing an order for business improvement based on Article 51 of the FIEA.
-When the Financial Instruments Business Operator of law, the supervisors shall consider necessary actions, including the issuance of an order for business suspension based on Article 52 (1) of the FIEA.
+When the Financial Instruments Business Operator is deemed to have committed a serious and malicious violation of law, the supervisors shall consider necessary actions, including the issuance of an order for business suspension based on Article 52 (1) of the FIEA.